Location | Your school |

 Inquiry question

-Upon completion each group will use tape measures to measure the box dimensions and use an interactive multimodal text running on an iPad to research their nest box’s potential inhabitants.
+Once the box is complete, students use tape measures to measure the box dimensions including height, width and depth.
+A workbook will be provided to each student to record their findings.
+Students then research their nest box’s potential inhabitants and the best aspect for placement using a multi-modal book on iPad.
 Students will share their findings with the class along with the habitat requirements of the species.

 Schoolyard habitat hunt